kookkui/SoloRPGs/PBtA/SoloRPGs/2-Bestiaries/Just One Sword/HAWK.md

 dmg: "1d2/1d2 claws + 1d4 bite"
 move: "V. Far"
 morale: "7"
 special: "Bite: 1d4"

-description: "A small raptor that is known for being an excellent hunting companion.
-Wild ones are known for easily picking off rabbits."
+description: "*A small raptor that is known for being an excellent hunting companion.
+Wild ones are known for easily picking off rabbits.*"

 ```